 If a senior is having trouble understanding financial forms like tax and insurance forms confusing, they can often get help from geriatric care managers, financial counselors, or local volunteers.
 Paying bills online – including rent, mortgage, and utilities – could also help streamline financial transactions.
 This can be setup through the bank.

 If your loved one is beginning to have trouble with their finances, have the discussion for them to give you or someone they trust permission to discuss their bills with creditors.
-Furthermore, they’ll also need someone to discuss their Social Security or Medicate benefits with those agencies.
-Learn more about legal and financial planning for older adults.
+Furthermore, they’ll also need someone to discuss their Social Security or Medicare benefits with those agencies.

 Receiving services at home or in an institutional setting can play a large role in keeping it – or getting it back after an illness or disability.

 One paradox of assisted living options is that they can help older adults help themselves.
 Senior communities enable their residents to experience fulfilling lifestyle choices, including restaurant-style dining, social engagement programs, and discreet care – even if assisted living is part of that equation.
 Some researchers have found that when they controlled the demographic characteristics for health and function, seniors in assisted living communities went outside more than those living in their own homes.

 Assisted living can be a freeing step for both older people and their families.
 Many who move into their communities realize that they’re living more independently now than they had been in their own home.
 They discover that independence is more than just living outside an institution.
 It is about choice, engagement, and the freedom to live a fulfilling life.